pkgxdev/pkgx/README.md

 less than 3.0.
 If it's not installed we grab it, otherwise we use what is available.

-We also support an `args` parameter which is useful for tools that require a `run` command like deno or go.
+We also support `args` and `env` parameters which are useful for tools that require a `run` command like deno or go.

 ```ts
 #!/usr/bin/env deno